wenjie1991/TSVdb/README.md

 # TSVdb (TCGA Splicing Variation Database)

-TSVdb is a website tool used to help cancer research to study alternative splicing in TCGA database.

-Features:
+TSVdb is a user-friendly web tool that integrates and visualizes mRNA splicing variation (alternative splicing), transcriptional isoform expression, and clinical information from The Cancer Genome Atlas project (TCGA) RNASeq data.
+Please check out the publication: https://doi.org/10.1186/s12864-018-4775-x

+![](https://raw.githubusercontent.com/wenjie1991/TSVdb/master/amination.gif)

+# Features

+**Less is more**

-- Less is more: No complicated menu options.
+No complicated menu options.
 Just one input box at a time to guide you towards the desired result.

+**Touch and feel it**

-- Touch and feel it: Use your mouse to explore the details by clicking on the part you are interested in.
+Use your mouse to explore the details by clicking on the part you are interested in.

-- Own raw data and explore without limitations: The raw data is available for downloading, allowing you to conduct further analysis.
+**Own raw data and explore without limitations**

+The raw data is available for downloading, allowing you to conduct further analysis.
-![](https://raw.githubusercontent.com/wenjie1991/TSVdb/master/amination.gif)

-# Usage
-TSVdb is an easy-to-use web tool for the integration and visualization of mRNA splicing variation, transcriptional isoform expression and clinical information from The Cancer Genome Atlas project (TCGA) RNASeq data.

 # Frequently asked question